arnabganguly/Kafkaschemaregistry/ConfigureSchemaRegistry.md

 Server: Jetty(9.2.24.v20180105)
 ```

- - Register a new version of a schema under the subject "Kafka-value"
+ - Register a new version of a schema under the subject "Kafka-value" and note the output

 ```
 curl -X POST -i -H "Content-Type: application/vnd.schemaregistry.v1+json" \